DeepSport: A Multimodal Large Language Model for Comprehensive Sports Video Reasoning via Agentic Reinforcement Learning: The DeepSport Framework

-We employ an LLM-as-Judge (using DeepSeek-V3.2-Exp~\cite{deepseekai2024deepseekv32}) to filter for high-quality trajectories.
-The judge scores each generated CoT on the predicted answer.
-Only trajectories that pass a high-quality threshold are retained for SFT Training.
-As a result, we constructed the \textbf{DeepSport-CoT-15k} dataset, which contains 15,000 high-quality Q\&A pairs with CoT annotations, to be used later in SFT training.
+Only trajectories that successfully pass all three verification steps are retained.
+As a result, we constructed the \textbf{DeepSport-CoT-14K} dataset, which contains 14,599 high-quality Q\&A pairs with robust CoT annotations, to be used later in SFT training.